QW1CKS/betanet-linter/ARCHITECTURE.md

 ### 3. Compliance Checks

-All checks are declaratively defined in the registry (data + evaluate function).
+All checks (now 11 including Privacy Hop Enforcement) are declaratively defined in the registry (data + evaluate function).
 Orchestrator iterates filtered subset (include/exclude).
 This allows adding a new check by appending one object—no orchestration changes.

 1. **HTX Implementation** - Checks for TLS, QUIC, HTX, ECH, and port 443 support
 2. **Access Tickets** - Detects ticket rotation mechanisms